MrTigerST/FastForgeJS/README.md

 The code file represents the code of your Route, and you can provide the response to different methods, such as GET, POST, PUT etc...

-On FastForgeJS, the management of these methods is done in the following way:
+On FastForgeJS, the management of these HTTP methods is done in the following way:

 #### **Note: the `req` and `res` parameters are the same as in [Express](https://expressjs.com/en/api.html).**